MiSTer-devel/Arcade-Astrocade_MiSTer/README.txt

 --
 -- Gorf
 -- ----
--- SC-01A speech implemented using samples
+-- SC-01A speech implemented using words recorded as samples
 ---------------------------------------------------------------------------------

                                 *** Attention ***